assaabloy-ppi/salt-channel/files/spec-salt-channel-v3-notes.md

 ticket specification here is the one that will be audited and should have the highest possible security.

 The resume feature is OPTIONAL.
-Servers may not implemement it.
+Servers may not implement it.
 In that case a server MUST always set the M2/ResumeSupported bit to 0.

 Idea
 ----

-The idea with the resume tickets is to support session-resume to signicantly reduce the overhead of the Salt Channel handshake.
-A resumed session uses less communication data and a zero-way overhead.
-Also, the handshake of a resumed session does not require computationally heavy asymmetric cryptography operations.
+The idea with the resume tickets is to support session-resume to significantly reduce the overhead of the Salt Channel handshake.
+A resumed session uses less communication data and a zero round-trip overhead.
+Also, the handshake of a resumed session does not require CPU intensive asymmetric cryptography.

 Salt Channel resume allows a server to support the resume feature using only one single bit of memory for each created ticket.
-This allows the server to have all sensitive data related to this feature in memory.
-Also the ticket encryption key can be stored in memory only.
-If it is lost due to power failure the only affect is that outstanding tickets will become invalid and a full handshake will required when client connect.
+This allows the server to have all data related to this feature in memory.
+The ticket encryption key can be stored in memory.
+If it is lost due to power failure, the only affect is that outstanding tickets will become invalid and a full handshake will required when a client connects.

-The clients store one ticket per server.
-A client can choose whether to use the resume feature or not.
-It can do this per-server if it choses to.
+A client stores one ticket per server.
+The client can choose whether to use the resume feature or not.
+It can do this on a per-server basis.

-A unique ticket index (Ticket/Encrypted/TicketIndex) is given to every ticket that is issued by the server.
+A unique ticket index (message field: Ticket/Encrypted/TicketId) is given to every ticket that is issued by the server.
 The first such index may, for example, be the number of microseconds since Unix Epoch (1 January 1970 UTC).
 After that, each issued ticket is given an index that equals the previously issued index plus one.

-A bitmap is used to protect agains replay attacks.
-The bitmap stores one bit per non-experied ticket that is issued.
+A bitmap is used to protect against replay attacks.
+The bitmap stores one bit per non-expired ticket that is issued.
 The bit is set to 1 when a ticket is issued and to 0 when it is used.
 Thus, a ticket can only be used once.
 Of course, the bitmap cannot be of infinite size.
 In fact, the server implementation can use a fixed size circular bit buffer.
 Using one megabyte